Daph1986/mamamaki/README.md

 4. Give the app a name in all lowercase letters and set `Choose a region` to Europe, click on create app.<br>
 <img src="static/readme_images/heroku_deployment_2.png" alt="Deployment to Heroku 2" width="75%" height="50%"/>

-5. On you app dashboard click deploy and select GitHub, connect it to your GitHub respository.
+5. On your app dashboard click deploy and select `GitHub`, connect it to your GitHub respository.
 Don't click `Enable Automatic Deploys` yet. <br>
 <img src="static/readme_images/heroku_deployment_3.png" alt="Deployment to Heroku 3" width="75%" height="50%"/>

-6. Click on Settings and then Reveal Config Vars. <br>
+6. Click on `Settings` and then `Reveal Config Vars`. <br>
 <img src="static/readme_images/heroku_deployment_4.png" alt="Deployment to Heroku 4" width="75%" height="50%"/>

 7. Fill in the vars with your own username, password, database name and secretkey which you have in your `env.py` file: <br>